 The automatic deferral period for MSM has been recently removed in other countries, such as in the Netherlands, Canada, France, Israel and Greece, or is soon to be removed, such as in Germany (at the next review of blood donation rules).
-Additionally, a group of 22 U.S. senators have written to the FDA urging them to remove the deferral period for MSM, particularly given the current shortage of blood in the U.S.
+Additionally, the US Food and Drug Administration (FDA) has stated that it will likely remove the automatic deferral period for MSM in favour of using individual-risk based screening questions, with its draft proposal to be issued within the next coming months.